FTariq/Git-and-GitHub-Tutorial/README.md

 git init
 ```
 ## Making changes
 Now that a repository has been created, navigate to it and make changes as you see fit.
-Then:
+Then add all files to be staged, and save changes by committing:
 ```
 git add -A
 git commit -m "commit comment"